4433189/InAppProductsManager/README.md

 }
 ```

-The manager notifies observers via `NSNotificationCenter`, so to get notifications, component has to subscribe
+The manager notifies observers via `NSNotificationCenter`, so to get notifications, an observer has to subscribe to `StoreManagerDidChangeStatusNotification` notification:

 ```objective-c
 [[NSNotificationCenter defaultCenter] addObserver:self